9harshit/us-housing-supply-demand-analysis/README.md

 ## Data

  - Data is considered only for period between 2000 and 2018.
+ - Features : House Price Index, Mortgage Index, Rental Price, Housing Units in Nation, Unemployment Rate, Average Family Income.
+All these factors affect the supply and demand of the House price in nation.
  - House price index is from 2000 to 2018 provided by S&P/Case-Shiller U.S. National Home Price Index.

  ***Assumptions***